In order to understand any restaurant reviews on this site, you need to first consider this. I am a very picky eater.

 All of that said, there are some chefs who manage to take flavors and textures I don't like and transform them into dishes I enjoy, and I shower them with praise when that happens.
 But if I see a menu that has cilantro, dill, mustard and arugula on every plate, I probably won't dine there (sorry Emeril), so they won't have a chance to show me.

 I can identify a good steak, a promising chicken Florentine, a flavorful burger, a decent Pad Thai and even recognize a superior Cambodian samlaw koko (fish stew).
 But when reviewing restaurants for LA Travel on About.com, I make a point of dining with companions who savor more of the flavors I don't, so I can report back to you another opinion besides my own.
-I also have enough sense, when I have a choice, to only order items I think I might like, even if there's only one on the menu.
+I also have enough sense, when I have a choice, to only order items I think I might like, even if there's only one on the menu, which is often the case.

 To provide readers with more information, I appreciate when you add your personal reviews in the User Review section of any restaurant review if you've eaten at a restaurant I've reviewed.